 Hi !
-My name is Aurèle, I'm a 3rd year Ph.
-D. student, working in physics in the field of microelectronics.
-It is my main field of research, however, since I'm curious and because I believe that it is important, I try to keep a good level in other fields like maths, computer science, signal processing and so force.
+My name is Aurèle, I have performed a Ph.
+D. in nanotechnologies and applied physics, those have been my main fields of research since the beginning, however as I'm curious and because I wanted to I am right now working as an ICT engineer in the field of microelectronics.
+Strange move you might say !
+Yes it is, but that is part of my strategy.
 I’m a firm believer in the massive benefits of ongoing self-teaching, contributing not only to increase our knowledge as we progress through life, but in self confidence, creativity, imagination, memory and ultimately happiness !

-So then if I have to sum up my profile I would say that I'm multidisciplinary (at least I try), a leader and I would say that I'm also creative.
-But maybe you will notice this in the rest of this website, I let you discover and feel free to contact me if you want more information.
+So then if I have to sum up my profile I would say that I'm multidisciplinary (at least I try), a leader and that I'm also creative.
+But maybe you will notice this in the rest of this website, I let you discover and feel free to contact me if you want ;).

 Characterization and industrial control of local stress in microelectronics:

 - Applications to advanced transistors technology of 14 nm -

 Ph.
 D. student

 From November 2013 to November 2016 Read more

 From November 2015 to November 2016 Read more

 Industrial SiGe thin film characterization using Raman spectroscopy

 3rd year laboratory internship